 No products in the cart.

 Once you get past the basics of mobile hotspot features and performance, it gets a little trickier to pick any kind of winner in any kind of comparison exercise.
-The exercise gets even more difficult when the two devices in the comparison are as good as the Netgear Unite Mobile 770S and the ZTE Velocity.
+The exercise gets even more difficult when the two devices in the comparison are neck in neck.
+Let go over the details of the Netgear Unite Mobile 770S vs ZTE Velocity.

 Both are great performers and will never let you down.
 But is one of them a worthy victor over the other?
 Let’s see…

 As mentioned above, the basics of any mobile hotspot device are fairly similarly catered for as regards the components used.
 The nature of what they do demands a certain level of convenience and performance.
 Rarely, though, does it require anything more.

 Because of this, manufacturers have chosen to follow a familiar path when designing their latest hotspot releases.
 For all but the top end hotspots, 10 seems to be the de facto number of possible connected devices.
 With this comes guest logins and other security features to prevent the network being compromised.

 The size and weight of both the Unite 770S and the Velocity also aren’t a million miles apart.
 The Velocity is a fraction larger and heavier, but it’s so little a difference that you really won’t notice.
 Battery capacity is slightly different, but the stated life is identical.
 This probably bodes well for the Unite 770S, as it show it to be more power efficient than the ZTE device.
 Not by much, but it’s there.